-If either your swab or blood kit arrives damaged, but the other kit is not damaged, you will still get a voucher, if you chose to get one, if you complete your questionnaire and take either a swab or blood sample within your testing window.
-In the unlikely event that both of your test kits arrives damaged or with parts missing, please let us know so we can improve things for you and others in the future.
+In the unlikely event that your test kit arrives damaged or with parts missing, please let us know so we can improve things for you and others in the future.
 You can let us know by via the questionnaire at www.COVIDSurvey.ons.gov.uk or by calling 0800 085 6807.
-Unfortunately, we will not have time to send you replacement test kits within your testing window and so you will not be able to take your samples or be eligible for a voucher this time.
+Unfortunately, we will not have time to send you replacement test kits within your testing window and so you will not be able to take your sample or be eligible for a voucher this time.